 As we approach the New Year, goal setting becomes more of a focus.
 Achieving those goals usually requires adopting new habits to make them happen.
 Now that you have the tools and experience needed to form good habits there’s no reason to stop just because the Challenge is over.

 This is the perfect opportunity to harness the momentum and launch your own personal 66-Day Challenge to start setting goals for all facets of your life.
-After two more months of building on your good habits and creating new ones, you’ll be well on your way to big changes in 2014.
+After two more months of building on your good habits and creating new ones, you’ll be well on your way to big changes in the year ahead.

 Don’t worry, we’re not leaving you high and dry.
 The information below will help you kick start your personal 66-Day Challenge that’s centered on reaching your long-term goals.

 Reach Future Goals by Goal Setting to the Now

 Before we can build a habit we have to know what habit we need to build.
 That depends on the goal at hand.
 The secret to achieving big things is goal setting to the now.

 Goal setting to the now is the concept of taking your long-term goals and breaking them down to understand what needs to be done at different stages.
 It’s a reverse engineering that gets you from the distant future to today.

 - Step One: Identify your long-term goals – Where do you want to be in 10, 15, 20 years?

 - Step Two: Bring it closer to the present – Where do you need to be in five years to reach your long-term goals?